stephengladney/gladknee/README.md

 ### **groupObjectsByKeyValue<T extends object, U extends keyof T>(arr: T[], key: U)**

-Returns an object with arrays of objects that share a specific value of a specific shared key in an array of objects
+Returns an object with arrays of objects that share a specific value of a specific shared key in an array of objects.
 <br><br>
 Example: